-It seems the ghost of Jim Morrison has appeared, or rather reappeared.
-The photo which shows Brett Meisner standing at the grave of Jim Morrison, typical of the thousands of the same type of picture taken there every year.
-The difference in this one is that seems to show, in the background, the translucent figure of a lithe man in a white shirt and presumably leather pants with his arms outstretched in a pose reminiscent of Morrison doing his “high wire” walking on the edge of a stage.
+It seems that the ghost of Jim Morrison has appeared, or rather reappeared.
+The photo showing Brett Meisner standing at the grave of Jim Morrison is typical of thousands of the same type of picture taken there every year.
+The difference is that this one seems to show, in the background, the translucent figure of a lithe man in a white shirt and presumably leather pants with his arms outstretched in a pose reminiscent of Morrison doing his “high wire” walk on the edge of a stage.

-Of course they don’t explain what tests the photo has undergone to authenticate the ghostly image nor do they explain why the image can’t be or hasn’t been faked.
-I did check out “Ghosts,” author Jim Eaton’s website, Ghost Study, and while it does differentiate between authentic and faked photo’s it also doesn’t explain the process to prove either assertion.
+Of course, they don’t explain what tests the photo has undergone to “authenticate” the ghostly image nor do they explain why the image couldn’t be faked.
+I did check out “Ghosts” author Jim Eaton’s website, Ghost Study, and while it does differentiate between authentic and faked photos it also doesn’t explain the process used to prove either assertion.
 Maybe it is explained in the book.

-Meisner now says he wishes “he never stepped into the graveyard in the first place.”
-He’s now looking for an archive to donate the photo and negative to.
+Meisner now says he wishes “he never stepped into the graveyard in the first place” and that he’s looking for an archive to donate the photo and negative to.
 As for photo itself?
-To me it looks photoshopped, I tend to lean towards being a skeptic (with an open mind) but if you tend to believe in such things the best thing is to examine the evidence and make your own conclusions.
+To me it looks Photoshopped.
+I tend to lean towards being a skeptic (with an open mind) but if you tend to believe in such things the best approach is to examine the evidence and draw your own conclusions.
 Whichever way your opinion leans, I suppose like a ghostly apparition every 2-3 years the photo will make another “appearance” for future Doors board debates.

 Originally published October 13, 2009